FREQUENTLY ASKED QUESTIONS

 HOW DO YOU OFFER YOUR BEE REMOVAL SERVICES FOR FREE?

 Texas Beeworks has always operated in a way that put people (and bees) over profits, but after all the attention Erika began to receive for her bee removal work starting in 2020, she suddenly amassed a wonderful and generous following of bee lovers online.
-By filming and sharing her removal work, she not only educates the world about the work of bees and beekeepers, but she also supports her mission of offering expert bee removal work to people and bees in need.
+By filming and sharing her removal work, she not only educates the world about the work of bees and beekeepers, but she also supports her mission of offering expert bee removal work for free to people and bees in need.

 HOW CAN I SUPPORT YOUR WORK?